web-infra-dev/modern.js/packages/builder/builder-doc/en/config/performance/chunkSplit.md

 ### chunkSplit.splitChunks

-When `performance.chunkSplit.strategy` is `custom`, you can specify the custom Webpack chunk splitting config via `performance.chunkSplit.splitChunks`.
-This config will be merged with the Webpack splitChunks config (the `cacheGroups` config will also be merged).
+When `performance.chunkSplit.strategy` is `custom`, you can specify the custom webpack chunk splitting config via `performance.chunkSplit.splitChunks`.
+This config will be merged with the webpack splitChunks config (the `cacheGroups` config will also be merged).
 For example:

 ```js
 export default {